Saturday, July 28th 2012

 John Logie Baird (1888-1946) invented the first practicable system for television, conducting his first public demonstration at Selfridges in London in 1925.
 This was all the more remarkable given that he was not an engineer by profession but had previously sold socks and soap.
 The BBC adopted his system for its first scheduled television broadcasts but later abandoned it in favour of that developed by Marconi-EMI.

 Helensburgh, like most towns, looks better when the sun shines.
 We were lucky that after an uncertain start to the day, the sun did shine.
-When it did, Helensburgh turned out to be pretty little town, enhanced by its position on the Clyde and looking out towards the Firth.
+When it did, Helensburgh turned out to be a pretty little town, enhanced by its position on the Clyde and looking out towards the Firth.
 In fact, the water is so broad here that it almost confers the feel of a seaside town on Helensburgh.
 This photo, taken looking along West Clyde Street could be the esplanade in some south-facing seaside resort, despite the distinctly Scottish style and mood of the buildings.

 Perhaps on our next trip to Glasgow we will pay another visit to Helensburgh and explore some of its other parts.
 For now, it was time to turn towards the station and catch a train back to Glasgow.
 We are happy to have made the acquaintance of another Scottish town and to have added to our “collection” of Mackintosh buildings, altogether a successful trip.